mlubinsky/mlubinsky.github.com/Windows/README.md

 ### 7z

+7z t ArchiveName.zip.001
+Explanation:

+t stands for "test archive" and checks the integrity of the files without extracting them.
+ArchiveName.zip.001 is the first file in the multi-volume archive.
+7-Zip will automatically process the rest of the parts.
+Check the Output:

+If the archive is intact, you'll see a message like: csharp

+Everything is OK
+If the archive is corrupted, you'll see error messages such as: vbnet
+Copy code
+ERROR: Data error in 'filename'

 7z x archive.7z.001 -oC:\path\to\output

 ### Detect which compression utility was used to create a multi-volume ZIP archive downloaded to a Windows machine, follow these steps: